Find Trade Colleges

 In-state tuition fees for undergraduate students at Southside Virginia Community College are $4,695 per year.

-You’ll be in good company if you decide to attend Lord Fairfax Community College.
-It ranked #5 on our 2023 Best Value Allied Health Professions Basic Certificate Schools in Virginia list.
+You’ll join some of the best and brightest minds around you if you attend Lord Fairfax Community College.
+The school came in at #5 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Virginia list.
 Lord Fairfax Community College is a medium-sized public school located in the rural area of Middletown.

 Full Allied Health Professions at Lord Fairfax Community College Report

-Reynolds Community College landed the #6 spot in the 2023 rankings for the best value basic certificate allied health professions programs.
-Reynolds Community College is a medium-sized public school located in the large suburb of Richmond.
+Reynolds Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Basic Certificate Schools in Virginia ranking.
+Reynolds Community College is a moderately-sized public school located in the large suburb of Richmond.

-Central Virginia Community College undergraduate students pay an average of $4,853 in in-state tuition and fees each year.
+Reynolds Community College undergraduate students pay an average of $4,998 in in-state tuition and fees each year.

 Read full report on Allied Health Professions at Central Virginia Community College

-Danville Community College came in at #8 in this year’s edition of the Best Value Allied Health Professions Basic Certificate Schools in Virginia ranking.
-Danville Community College is a small public school located in the town of Danville.
+Danville Community College ranked #8 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Virginia list.
+Danville Community College is a small public school located in the distant town of Danville.

-In-state tuition fees for undergraduate students at Danville Community College are $4,725 per year.
+The average tuition and fees for an in-state undergraduate at Danville Community College are $4,725 a year.

-Danville Community College not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Basic Certificate Trade Schools in Virginia list.
+Danville Community College did well in our overall quality rankings, too.
+It placed #1 on our Best Allied Health Professions Basic Certificate Trade Schools in Virginia list.

 Northern Virginia Community College landed the #9 spot in the 2023 rankings for the best value basic certificate allied health professions programs.
-Northern Virginia Community College is a fairly large public school located in the suburb of Annandale.
+Northern Virginia Community College is a very large public school located in the large suburb of Annandale.

 Northern Virginia Community College undergraduate students pay an average of $5,565 in in-state tuition and fees each year.